 Kate Bligh is Artistic Director of the bilingual theatre company temenos, which she founded in January 2003.
 Post/de-colonialism and multiculturalism are recurring themes in her artistic practice, writing, and teaching, and her work often focuses on Irish and African diasporic drama, and on multi- and inter-lingual performance.
 An immigrant to Quebec (in 1996) from the UK, Kate has an M.A. degree in theatre directing from the Drama Centre in London and the University of Birmingham.
 She has been working, studying and creating in professional theatre for over thirty years.

+Bridget Knapper, Director, Economy for the Common Good UK.
 Bridget speaks French and German and enjoys collaborating on a range of creative projects.
 She is a founding director of the UK membership association for the international movement Economy for the Common Good which seeks a society where the goal is a good life for all.
 Bridget has an MA in French and Francophone Studies and has previously worked as teacher and Modern Foreign Languages leader in primary schools.
 She is a freelance communications consultant.
+Bridget is one of the readers of the third multilingual poetry recital “Reveries about language” planned for autumn 2020 in collaboration with the Centre for Cultural Information, Zagreb.

 All images © 2015 – 2020 Jasmina Bolfek-Radovani.